Radiative decay and electromagnetic moments in $^{229}$Th determined within nuclear DFT

 The TE results, characterized by large outlier SIII values, read B(M1)=0.08(8) and $-$0.01(3)\,$\mu_N^2$, respectively.
 They are less compatible with experiment, less consistent with one another, and may exhibit greater uncertainty.
 The current results thus provide some indication of the importance of time-odd mean fields in describing the B(M1) value in $^{229}$Th.

-The main challenge in obtaining the results shown in Fig.~\ref{Corr1a} is that the Hamiltonian mixing matrix elements $H^{I^+\Omega}_{nn'}$ are often singular due to non-zero self-interaction and self-pairing energies that characterize Skyrme functionals (see discussion in Ref.~\cite{Sheikh_2021}).
+The main challenge in obtaining the results shown in Fig.~\ref{Corr1a} is that the Hamiltonian mixing matrix elements $H^{I^+\Omega}_{nn'}$ are often singular due to non-zero self-interaction and self-pairing energies that characterize Skyrme functionals (see discussion in Ref.~\cite{(She21)}).
 This problem has not been satisfactorily resolved yet, although the search for a solution continues~\cite{(Sad13),(Sad13b),(Ben17)}.
-In this work, we removed all singular cases from the analysis (see the End Matter), and the number retained is shown in parentheses in Fig.~\ref{Corr1a}.
+In this work, we removed all singular cases from the analysis (see the Supplemental Material~\cite{supp-229Th}), and the number retained is shown in parentheses in Fig.~\ref{Corr1a}.

 As shown in Fig.~\ref{Corr2a}, configuration interaction has a limited effect on the B(M1) values.
 The figure shows values calculated for only one 3/2$^+$ configuration [631]3/2 and one 5/2$^+$ configuration [633]5/2.
 For the TE+TO option, the results are nearly identical to those obtained with the mixed configurations.
-However, we had to discard all points that did not converge properly; see the End Matter.
+However, we had to discard all points that did not converge properly; see the Supplemental Material~\cite{supp-229Th}.

 Finally, in Fig.~\ref{Corr3a}, we present results obtained by preserving the parity of the [631]3/2 and [633]5/2 states in $^{229}$Th.
 Neglecting the octupole deformation leads to a significant discrepancy with the experimental B(M1) value and is therefore unacceptable.